 The Payment Times Reporting Regulator is established under the Act.

 The Regulator is responsible for administering the scheme.
-This includes monitoring and enforcing entities’ compliance with the reporting requirements.
+This includes monitoring and enforcing entities’ compliance with the reporting and other requirements.

 The Regulator’s work is guided by 5 key principles to maximise compliance with the Act: